Military simulation: Political-military simulations

 This differed markedly with the traditional approach to military simulations.
 Kriegsspiel was concerned only with the movement and engagement of military forces, and subsequent simulations were similarly focused in their approach.
 Following the Prussian success in 1866 against Austria at Sadowa, the Austrians, French, British, Italians, Japanese and Russians all began to make use of wargaming as a training tool.
 The United States was relatively late to adopt the trend, but by 1889 wargaming was firmly embedded in the culture of the U.S. Navy (with the Royal Navy as the projected adversary).

 Political-military simulations take a different approach to their purely military counterparts.
 Since they are largely concerned with policy issues rather than battlefield performance, they tend to be less prescriptive in their operation.
 However, various mathematical techniques have arisen in an attempt to bring rigor to the modeling process.
-One of these techniques is known as game theory—a commonly-used method is that of non-zero-sum analysis, in which score tables are drawn up to enable selection of a decision such that a favorable outcome is produced regardless of the opponent's decision.
+One of these techniques is known as game theory—a commonly used method is that of non-zero-sum analysis, in which score tables are drawn up to enable selection of a decision such that a favorable outcome is produced regardless of the opponent's decision.

 It was not until 1954 the first modern political-military simulation appeared (although the Germans had modeled a Polish invasion of Germany in 1929 that could be fairly labeled political-military), and it was the United States that would elevate simulation to a tool of statecraft.
-The impetus was U.S. concern about the burgeoning nuclear arms race (the Soviet Union exploded its first nuclear weapon in 1949, and by 1955 had developed their first true 'H' bomb).
+The impetus was US concern about the burgeoning nuclear arms race (the Soviet Union exploded its first nuclear weapon in 1949, and by 1955 had developed their first true 'H' bomb).
 A permanent gaming facility was created in The Pentagon and various professional analysts were brought in to run it, including the social scientist Herbert Goldhamer, economist Andrew Marshall and MIT professor Lincoln P. Bloomfield.

 Notable US political-military simulations run since World War II include the aforementioned SAFE, STRAW (Strategic Air War) and COW (Cold War).
-The typical political-military simulation is a manual or computer-assisted heuristic-type model, and many research organizations and think tanks throughout the world are involved in providing this service to governments.
+The typical political-military simulation is a manual or computer-assisted heuristic-type model, and many research organizations and think-tanks throughout the world are involved in providing this service to governments.
 During the Cold War, the Rand Corporation and the Massachusetts Institute of Technology, amongst others, ran simulations for the Pentagon that included modeling the Vietnam War, the fall of the Shah of Iran, the rise of pro-communist regimes in South America, tensions between India, Pakistan and China, and various potential flashpoints in Africa and Southeast Asia.
-Both MIT and Rand remain heavily involved in U.S. military simulation, along with institutions such as Harvard, Stanford, and the National Defense University.
-Other nations have their equivalent organizations, such as Cranfield Institute's Defence Academy (formerly the Royal Military College of Science) in the United Kingdom.
+Both MIT and Rand remain heavily involved in US military simulation, along with institutions such as Harvard, Stanford, and the National Defense University.
+Other nations have their equivalent organizations, such as Cranfield Institute's Defense Academy (formerly the Royal Military College of Science) in the United Kingdom.